 Ebert’s request our prayers for the Andreas & Jenna Ortner Family,

-Joyce Paglia has asked prayers for George Richard Moore Sr. & his children, and her brother, George Panell, her daughter, Lisa Brandenburg, and her sister, Meridith Stewert,
+Joyce Paglia has asked prayers for George Richard Moore Sr. & his children, and her brother, George Panell,

 For the welfare of Anthony & Joyce Paglia, who are responsible for the beautiful statuary in our chapel,